ni/nimi-python/docs/nidigital/class.rst

-            .. tip:: This method can be called for specific pins within your :py:class:`nidigital.Session` object.
+            .. tip:: This method can be called on specific pins within your :py:class:`nidigital.Session` instance.
                 Use Python index notation on the repeated capabilities container pins to specify a subset, and then call this method on the result.

                 Example: :py:meth:`my_session.pins[ ... ].configure_time_set_compare_edges_strobe`

-                To call the method for all pins, you can call it directly on the :py:class:`nidigital.Session`.
+                To call the method on all pins, you can call it directly on the :py:class:`nidigital.Session`.

                 Example: :py:meth:`my_session.configure_time_set_compare_edges_strobe`